djplaner/memex/share/blog/reflections-on-design-systems-talk.md

 # Reflections on Design Systems Talk

-On October 30 I watched a [webinar](https://twitter.com/COL4D/status/1321838452271271936) given by Joyce Seitzinger ([@catspyjamasnz](https://twitter.com/catspyjamasnz)) and hosted by the [Commonwealth of Learning](https://www.col.org/) - "How Learning Design Systems can help scale and accelerate learning design".
-If you work in higher education helping with the practice of digital or [post-digital education](https://www.springer.com/journal/42438) - which is a bigger group of folk than it was 12 months ago - then I highly recommend the talk and the approach.
-(Though it appears that the CoL has yet made available a recording of the webinar.)
+On October 30 I watched a [webinar](https://twitter.com/COL4D/status/1321838452271271936) (recording below) given by Joyce Seitzinger ([@catspyjamasnz](https://twitter.com/catspyjamasnz)) and hosted by the [Commonwealth of Learning](https://www.col.org/).
+It was titled, "How Learning Design Systems can help scale and accelerate learning design".
+If you work in higher education helping with the practice of digital (or [post-digital education](https://www.springer.com/journal/42438)) - which is a bigger group of folk than it was 12 months ago - then I highly recommend the talk and the approach.

 I consider this important work because it engages with one of the more challenging and important questions facing higher education
 > How might the diverse knowledge required for effective design for digital learning be shared and used sustainably and at scale?
+Or to put it more concretely how do Universities [move beyond providing guidance and actually help](https://lawriephipps.co.uk/reflections-week-twelve-people-wanted-help-we-gave-them-guidance/) with the provision of digital education.

-The literature ([Jones, 2019](https://djon.es/blog/2019/08/08/exploring-knowledge-reuse-in-design-for-digital-learning-tweaks-h5p-constructive-templates-and-casa/)) recognises this question as essential to higher education, but also identifies significant problems with existing solutions.
-Buying new technology, running PD sessions outlining the 5 guidelines for X aren't cutting it, or doing ad hoc design projects aren't cutting it.
+The literature (e.g. the intro of [Jones, 2019](https://djon.es/blog/2019/08/08/exploring-knowledge-reuse-in-design-for-digital-learning-tweaks-h5p-constructive-templates-and-casa/)) recognises this question as essential to higher education, but also identifies significant problems with existing solutions.
+Buying new technology, running PD sessions outlining the "5 guidelines for X", or doing ad hoc instructional design projects aren't cutting it.
 The work Joyce and her colleagues are doing with Learning Design Systems draws on successful practices from a different realm in an attempt to systematically answer the question.

-I'm not sure what was described offers a complete solution.
-But that's probably more to do with my limitations and the limitations of a 60 minute webinar on a complex topic, than on inherent limitations in the approach.
-The following is my attempt to reflect on the webinar and identifying the outstanding questiions I'm thinking about.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iBU76mlA0_w" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+However, after listening to and reflecting on Joyce's talk I have some questions.
+I'm wondering if there are missing bits.
+Perhaps these bits are missing due to my limitations and the limitations of a (less than) 60 minute webinar on a complex topic.
+The following is my attempt to reflect on the webinar and identify the questiions I have about Joyce's approach and what it means for what I do.
+Feel free to let me know what I'm missing.

 ## A summary

-First, my summary of what was discussed with some broader connections made.
+First, my summary of the talk.
+With some connections to related resources.

 ### A familiar problem